aaganrmu/deck/notes/hardware.md

 ## Electronics

-### Raspberry PI
+### Raspberr

-- GPIO header directly attached to board.
+- GPIO header to expansion board
-- Powered from GPIO
-- Shutdown button (GPIO)
-- Secondary display mode button (GPIO, toggles/cycles python script that draws)
-- Monitor display switches to disable them (GPIO, `vcgencmd display_power 0/1` for main and stops service for secondary)
+- USB hub
+- HDMI to display
-- Status LED (GPIO)
+- Power

 ### Expansion board

-- Main power switch
+- To Raspberry GPIO header
+- Shutdown button
-- All other buttons attach here
+- 3 more buttons
+- 2 switches
+- Buzzer maybe?
+- More LEDs?

+### Power board
-- Handles power bar
+- Fed from power bank
-- Handles all GPIO
+- Power to Raspberry
+- Power to main display
+- Power to buzzer?

 ### Main display

-- Power switch
+- Power from power board
-- HDMI to Raspberry PI
+- HDMI to Raspberry
 - Buttons for menu, custom board?

 ### Secondary display

-- Hardware status (time/cpu/disk/mem/IP/wifi)
-- Nice logos
-- Mode switchable by button
-- Power switch (USE 3.3V RAIL)
+- To expansion board

 ### Powerbank

+- To power board
-- Status LEDS (lightpipes/solder on new ones)
+- Status visible through case

-### Keyboard

-- USB, wired
-- Can be removed?

-### Other IO

-- Buzzer?
-- Acceleration sensors?

 ### Ports

-- Charging port
+- Charging port (microUSB)
-- More USB-ports
-- Ethernet?
-- Remaining GPIO?
+- 4x USB
-- 3.5 mm jack?

 ## AESTHETICS

-- Body: ~~old cheap keyboard kit?
-Other portable device that's cheap?~~ It will never fit, build something myself.
-Wood frame for strenght, plastic plates for body.
-Or triplex + paint.
+- Body is clear acrylic
 - Cyrilic keyboard because why not.
 - ASCII art on boot.
 - Stickers/labels everywhere.
 - ASCII art on secondary display is an option.
-- Carry handle(s).
+- Strap for carrying
-- Scuffed.
+- Not too clean